 |3% p.a. interest||5% p.a. interest||7% p.a. interest|

-Homeowner loans tend to involve relatively long loan terms, and as such, lenders are usually not willing to fix interest rates beyond an introductory period lasting 1-5 years.
+Homeowner loans tend to involve relatively long loan terms, and as such, lenders are usually not willing to fix interest rates beyond an introductory period lasting one to five years.
 It’s crucial to note that where variable interest rates are involved, your monthly repayment could go up.
 Both you and any potential lender will want to be confident that your income should be able to cope with an increase in that monthly repayment figure.

 Ultimately your income is just one important part of the picture on which a lender will assess your case.

-Loan companies might specify a minimum income requirement in their basic lending criteria (example below), however meeting these entry-level criteria means that your application can be assessed for approval, not that approval is guaranteed.
+Loan companies might specify a minimum income requirement in their basic lending criteria (example below), but meeting these entry-level criteria means that your application can be assessed for approval, not that approval is guaranteed.